Sustainability

 We will respect the freedom of association and the right to collective bargaining in accordance with the applicable laws and regulations of the countries and regions where we do business.
 If the freedom of association and the right to collective bargaining is restricted under national/regional laws and regulations in contravention of international human rights standards, we will seek ways to honor these freedom and right by establishing alternative means of dialogue with employees.

-We will keep updated on laws, regulations and rules concerning health and safety in our workplace and the status of their implementation, and always strive to maintain a safe and healthy work environment.
+We will keep updated on laws, regulations and rules concerning health and safety in our workplace and the status of their implementation in the countries and regions where we do business, and always strive to maintain a safe and healthy work environment.

 • Working Hours and Wages:

-We will comply with all applicable laws and regulations related to working hours and wages of the countries and regions where we do business.
-We will work toward ensuring wages that enable our employees to meet their basic needs of living.
+We will comply with all applicable laws and regulations related to working hours and wages in the countries and regions where we do business.
+We will also strive to ensure wages that enable employees to meet their basic living needs.

 • Autonomy and Challenge: